luvingiane/steam_exFATsymlinker/README.md

 # Steam_exFATsymliker
-A tool that lets you run Steam games stored on filesystems that don’t support symlinks.
+A Python tool that symlinks Steam games and manifests from external drives (e.g. exFAT), so Steam can run them without duplication.

 Instead of moving the entire Steam folder, this tool creates **symlinks for individual games and `.acf` (appmanifest) files**, so Steam sees them inside the default library (`~/.local/share/Steam`), while the actual data resides elsewhere.

 ## Why use it
 - Avoid duplicating hundreds of GB of games.
 - Keep your main Steam folder clean without messy path changes.
-- Works with exFAT filesystems
+- Especially useful with exFAT drives (common for external disks), which lack native symlink support on Windows but can be managed through this method.

 ### Cross-platform benefit
 By symlinking appmanifests and game folders, you can share **a single installation** of your Steam games between Linux and Windows.